What an AVM actually does

 - Gradient-Boosted Trees (XGBoost / LightGBM).
 Non-linear ensembles that capture interactions (a pool is worth more in Miami than Buffalo).
 State of the art for Zestimate, HouseCanary, Quantarium, CoreLogic.

 - Vision-based condition adjustment.
 New since 2024.
 The model looks at listing photos and adjusts down for "fair" or "poor" condition.
-Twellie's stack uses Claude + Gemini for this layer.
+Twellie's stack uses photo condition model for this layer.

 Each architecture has its own failure mode.
 The honest vendors publish their median absolute error (MdAE) — the median of the absolute percentage error across a benchmark set of recent sales.